fzero/lhl-lectures/w1d4-callbacks/README.md

 logEach(someNumbers);
 ```

 But what if I want to do other things to the array elements without having to write a separate function every time?
-I could create a function that takes **an additional parameter containing the function that will be executed with each element of the array**.
+I could create a function that takes **an additional argument containing the function that will be executed with each element of the array**.
 Something like this:

 ```js
 function forEach(array, action) {